 University of Vermont

 Students in Burlington can pursue basic, intermediate and refresher EMT classes at the University of Vermont.
-The basic EMT class requires 110 hours of work in practical skill labs and lectures.
+The basic EMT program requires 110 hours of work in practical skill labs and lectures.
 Students are expected to have CPR certification prior to enrolling in the program.
-Students who're interested in becoming intermediate level EMTs can pursue a 104 hour class that goes over advanced assessment, pharmacological interventions, narcotic overdose emergencies and severe allergic reaction treatment.
-Finally, for licensed paramedics who need continuing education, the refresher class is 24 hours in length.
+Students who're interested in becoming advanced level EMTs can pursue a 104 hour class that goes over advanced assessment, pharmacological interventions, narcotic overdose emergencies and severe allergic reaction treatment.
+Finally, there is an addition EMT training program that focuses on applying emergency medical training within rural and wilderness areas.

 Vermont Technical College